 As a matter of fact, the Bible claims that the Flood raged for forty days

 (At least, at one place, for at other places it states that 'the waters prevailed upon the Earth an hundred

 More importantly, thinking back to His Flood, God is reported to have

 "Never again will I curse the Earth for man's sake, ...

 Never again will I smite every living being as I have done."

-So, fifty days later (if 40 is the number) postdiluvian believers in the
+So, fifty days later (if the number is really 40, and not 150) the

 postdiluvian believers of the Flood will have a much better reason for